Mount Kenya National Park – Kenya

 There are at least seven ways to ascend the mountain.
 The Naro Moru (four days) is the easiest, followed by the Sirimon and Chogoria.
 The Summit Circuit, Timau Route, and Burguret Route are all options.
 The third peak, Point Lenana (4.895m), is easily accessible to all hikers.
 The entire trek can take up to a week.

 Mountain climbing allows you to see many animals, including elephants, buffaloes, and a variety of birds.
 Many animals, including elephants, buffaloes, and numerous bird species, can be seen while mountain climbing.
-There are also various vegetation covers that dominate the slopes, with stunning views of lakes, tarns, glaciers, and peaks.
+Various vegetation covers dominate the slopes, with stunning views of lakes, tarns, glaciers, and peaks.

 Game viewing